 Dymatize is a popular sports nutrition company and while they produce an enormous variety of workout supplements, they’re probably best known for their surprisingly cheap hydrolyzed whey protein powder, ISO 100.

 They also have several different amino acid supplements but we wanted to try their pills, called BCAA Complex 2200.
 (So called because one serving has 2.2 grams of BCAAs.)
-They’re a little unusual in that the BCAAs don’t come in capsules — and they have quite a wide variety of other ingredients.
+They’re a little unusual in that the BCAAs deliver a nice suite of vitamins that make the product more nutritious than most competitors.

 Dymatize Nutrition BCAA Complex 2200 Nutrition and Ingredients